gchave77/javascript/dom/README.md

 11. Finally, use the focus() method to focus the input element ready for entering the next shopping list item.

 **Bonus Goal**
 Create a timer using DOM manipulation techniques.
-The boil
+The following files are ready to go with some boilerplate code.
+<pre>timer.html timer.js, and timer.css</pre>